 We compared the data from the same time in the previous year 2019 to March 2020 and as well for week-on-week eCommerce activity.
 The charts below illustrate how the following metrics saw an increase:

 - Search Traffic

-We can clearly see, consumers across the globe resorted to online search and buying to address their needs.
-Search traffic went up by 3% approximately and transactions went up by 3.3% starting 2nd week of March in comparison to 2nd week of February.
+We can clearly see, that consumers across the globe resorted to online search and buying to address their needs.
+Search traffic went up by 3% approximately and transactions went up by 3.3% starting the 2nd week of March in comparison to the 2nd week of February.
 Such fast was the reaction of the end-consumers to their shopping needs.

 If you have a look at the Y-o-Y data, it is startling to see that for a 6.4 % increase in search sessions, transactions went up by 11.7%.
 Clearly, the on-site traffic and searches are being made with higher intent and likelihood of purchase.

 We furthered our analysis by splitting the eCommerce activity by geography.

 Clearly, the APAC and ANZ regions saw a huge spike in the number of transactions being done online due to being affected by COVID-19 first.
 This also reflects end-consumers pre-empting the lockdown and shutdown and resorting to stocking up stuff and essentials at their homes.